-4 ways parents can reframe a tween or teen's social setbacks
+4 ways parents can reframe a tween or teen's social setbacks | CNN

-Welcome to our CNN Wellness five-part series on adolescence -- a tough time under any circumstances.
-As our children head back to school this fall, learn more about helping your tweens and teens understand their developing brains and feel their feelings.

-(CNN)"Half the girls were crying because they were in a fight, and the rest were crying because they weren't cool enough to be included in the fight," a middle school student told me.
-"Sixth grade is complicated!"
+“Half the girls were crying because they were in a fight, and the rest were crying because they weren’t cool enough to be included in the fight,” a middle school student told me.
+“Sixth grade is complicated!”

 She’s right.

-Note: Editor’s Note: Welcome to our CNN Wellness five-part series on adolescence – a tough time under any circumstances.
-As our children head back to school this fall, learn more about helping your tweens and teens understand their developing brains and feel their feelings.